A Treatise on Differential Geometry and its role in Relativity Theory

 \subsection{Lie Derivative}

-Before defining Lie derivative we first introduce the idea of Lie dragging.
+~~~Before defining Lie derivative we first introduce the idea of Lie dragging.
 We recapitulate that a vector field is a rule by which we get a vector at every point of the manifold.
 Given a vector field, an integral curve is a curve on the manifold such that the tangent vector at every point on it is the vector corresponding to the vector field.
 A family of integral curves which fill the whole (or a part of the) manifold is called a \underline{congruence}.
 So it is clear that integral curves do not intersect each other, {\it i.e.,} through each point of the manifold there exists one and only one integral curve of the congruence.
-Also, it is evident that congruence generates a natural mapping of the manifold into itself.\\\\ Suppose we consider a typical integral curve of the congruence which is parametrized by $\lambda$.
+Also, it is evident that congruence generates a natural mapping of the manifold into itself.\\

+Suppose we consider a typical integral curve of the congruence which is parametrized by $\lambda$.
 For an infinitesimal small number $\Delta \lambda$ we can imagine a mapping along the integral curve so that each point on it is shifted to another point (on it) a parameter distance $\Delta \lambda$.
 Clearly, this mapping is a one-one mapping and can be termed as diffeomorphism provided the vector is differentiable ({\it i.e.,} $C^\infty$).
 If this mapping is possible for all $\Delta \lambda$ then we have a family of differentiable mappings, known as dragging along the congruence or a Lie dragging.
 We shall show below the conditions for Lie dragging of a scalar function and a vector field.\\